Paulo Vitor (footballer, born 2001)

-Paulo Vitor Leal Sousa Lima, known as Paulo Vitor (born 19 July 2001) is a Brazilian football player who plays as a centre-back for Portuguese club AVS on loan from the Russian club Akron Tolyatti.
+Paulo Vitor Leal Sousa Lima, known as Paulo Vitor (born 19 July 2001) is a Brazilian professional football player who plays as a centre-back.

 Career

 On 17 June 2024, Paulo Vitor signed with Akron Tolyatti, recently promoted to the Russian Premier League.

 He made his RPL debut for Akron on 20 July 2024 in a game against Lokomotiv Moscow.

 On 3 July 2025, Paulo Vitor returned to Portugal and joined Vitória de Guimarães on loan.
 After making one late substitute appearance for Vitória in the first four games of the Primeira Liga season, Paulo Vitor was loaned to AVS in the same league instead.

+On 7 September 2026, Paulo Vitor left Akron by mutual consent.